Interested in the circle of fifths? Piano players can use this resource to learn all about the circle of fifths.

 Flat Keys

-How do you play the circle of fifths on piano?
+How do you play the circle of 5ths on piano?

-At Hoffman Academy, we teach a simplified version of the circle of fifths called the ladder of fifths, which follows the same principles and patterns as outlined in the paragraphs above.
-The difference is that instead of arranging the keys in a circle, the keys are arranged on a “ladder” that has C major (with 0 sharps/flats) at the bottom and the keys with the most sharps/flats at the top!
-Check out these Hoffman Academy videos to learn more about the ladder of fifths and circle of fifths!
+At Hoffman Academy, we teach a simplified version of the circle of 5ths called the ladder of fifths, which follows the same patterns as outlined above.
+The difference is that, instead of arranging the keys in a circle, the keys are arranged on a “ladder” that has C major (with no sharps or flats) at the bottom, and the keys with the most sharps or flats at the top.
+Check out these Hoffman Academy videos to learn more about the ladder of fifths and circle of 5ths.
 The information is recorded in a step by step manner, so I recommend watching them in order.
 Here’s video 1, The Circle of 5ths Challenge:

 Video 2: Introducing Key Signatures and the Ladder of Fifths